cryoICE® cryoablation probes

 Superior Science, Innovative Ergonomics

-Further improving upon the existing cryo platform, the second generation cryoICE® cryoablation probe offers several NEW features that improve ergonomic function while still delivering best in class performance.
+Further improving upon the existing cryo platform, the third generation cryoICE® cryoablation probe offers several NEW features that improve ergonomic function while still delivering best in class performance.

-Gas: N2O has a higher heat absorption capacity than argon.1
+Gas: Nitrous oxide has a higher heat absorption capacity than argon.1

 Probe Material: 12x higher thermal conductivity than competitors' products.2